 Originally, Nicole G.B. posed the question about plus size renaissance dress ideas and any other tips she could use for the day as a “newbie.”
 She said, “We went last year and I got a new bodice.
 I just felt like I didn’t belong yet since I was unsure of things – a newbie!”

-The other plus size nerds were ready to jump in with plus size renaissance dress advice!
+The other plus size nerds were ready to jump in with plus size renaissance faire advice!

 What to Wear